sangeetashukla/OpenPedCan-analysis/analyses/oncoprint-landscape/README.md

-## OpenPBTA Oncoprint Landscape
+## OpenPedCan Oncoprint Landscape

 **Module authors:** Chante Bethell ([@cbethell](https://github.com/cbethell)) and Jaclyn Taroni ([@jaclyn-taroni](https://github.com/jaclyn-taroni))

+**Updated by:** Komal S. Rathi ([@komalsrathi](https://github.com/komalsrathi))

-The purpose of this module is to plot the landscape of the consensus CNV, SNV and fusion OpenPBTA datasets.
+The purpose of this module is to plot the landscape of the consensus CNV, SNV and fusion datasets for OpenPedCan.

 ### Usage